 Off at the double

-1912 - William Stuart scored on his reds debut as we won 3-2 at Manchester City’s old Hyde Road ground.
+1912 - William Stuart scored his only reds goal on his debut as we won 3-2 at Manchester City’s old Hyde Road ground.
 John Bovill struck his seventh and final reds goal in this game, with Jack Parkinson also on target as George Wynn nabbed a brace for the home side.

 Danny the champion

 2008 - Centre-back Daniel Agger was named Denmark’s Footballer of the Year.
 He had played just 27 times for the reds in 2007, including the Champions League Final in Athens.